‘Tertiary’ or ‘further education’ might sound big and scary (it’s not). It refers to education and training to students after finishing Year 12.

 - Diploma (usually 1 year full-time)

-- Associate Degree or Bachelor Degree (usually two years full-time)
+- Associate Degree or Bachelor Degree (usually two-four years full-time)

 - Masters PHD (add on another two or three years of full-time study after your Degree!)

-To get a handle on the incredible variety of study options visit the UTAS website.
+To get a handle on the incredible variety of study options visit the University of Tasmania website.